fivetran/dbt_apple_store/README.md

 ```
 ## (Optional) Step 4: Additional Configurations
 ### Change the Build Schema
-By default, this package builds the Apple App Store staging models within a schema titled (<target_schema> + `_stg_apple_store`) and your Apple App Store modeling models within a schema titled (<target_schema> + `_apple_store`) in your target database.
+By default, this package builds the Apple App Store staging models within a schema titled (<target_schema> + `_apple_store_source`) and your Apple App Store modeling models within a schema titled (<target_schema> + `_apple_store`) in your target database.
 If this is not where you would like your Apple App Store staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: